satindersharma/vscode/README.md

 Make this to true so the pritter will format the document.

+### open folder in new window
+settings > open folder in new window dropdown to on

+### Stop closing the non changed tab

+workbench.editor.enablePreview

+settings > workbench.editor.enablePreview
+uncheck to make changes(means set to false)

 <a href="https://github.com/satindersharma/django-getting-started"  target="_blank"><h2>Click here to Get Started with Django</h2></a>